macss-modeling/Data-and-Code/README.md

 # Data-and-Code
-Miscellaneous data, code, notes, etc. for 30100
+Miscellaneous data and code for 30100